bgplab/bgplab/basic/3-originate/index.md

  * >      192.168.101.0/24       10.1.0.6              0       -          100     0       65101 i
 ```

-However, you really want to know if the prefixes are advertised to the EBGP neighbors.
+However, you probably want to know if your router advertises its prefixes to its EBGP neighbors.
 Some network devices have a **show** command that displays prefixes advertised to a neighbor.
 Here's how that command works on Arista EOS:

 ```
 rtr>show ip bgp neighbor 10.1.0.2 advertised-routes